A statute on Michigan State’s campus was the victim of “spirited” vandalism over the weekend, the university’s police reported.

 The classification of your offense, as well as the extent of the damage, are factors that an experienced criminal defense attorney can potentially change.
 Your attorney can also poke holes in the evidence tying you to the crime.
 If police officers or other government officials did not collect evidence according to proper procedures, it could potentially be thrown out altogether.
 The government faces the burden of proving every element of the crime or crimes they are charging you with, beyond a reasonable doubt.

 If you have been accused of vandalism or any other crime, regardless of whether or not you have been formally charged, you should contact an experienced Michigan criminal defense lawyer.
 Attorney Steven L. Schwartz is a preeminent defense attorney, with over 25 years of experience serving the Detroit area.
 His practice is dedicated entirely to criminal defense matters.
 In his dedication to his clients, he strives to ensure a dismissal, not guilty verdict or reduced charges.
 He is reachable to clients and potential clients 24/7.
-If you want a criminal defense attorney in the Detroit area who is experienced and dedicated, you can reach us through our website or by calling (248) 930-5019 to schedule your free initial consultation.
+If you want a criminal defense attorney in the Detroit area who is experienced and dedicated, you can contact us by form or by calling (248) 266-8720 to schedule your free initial consultation.